lammps/lammps/doc/src/pair_meam.rst

 **(Gullet)** Gullet, Wagner, Slepoy, SANDIA Report 2003-8782 (2003).
 This report may be accessed on-line via `this link <sandreport_>`_.

+..
+TODO the following URL is not accessible

 .. _sandreport: http://infoserve.sandia.gov/sand_doc/2003/038782.pdf

 .. _Lee: